tars/tars/docs/en/svg-processing.md

 Images that will be included in such way must be in a folder (default path): 'static/img/svg/'.
 Nested directories are **not** supported.

 Symbols are created to use it in tempaltes (html|jade|hbs).
 In CSS you can change colors, size, add stroke and stroke width.
-You sholud use helpers for symbols using in templates and modules.
+You sholud use helpers for symbols using in templates and components.
 Helper creates HTML, add size's attributes and custom classname.

 Using in handlebars:
 ```handlebars